🧀

 McFarland Released from Prison

-Billy McFarland is released from federal prison after serving approximately 4 years of his 6-year sentence (with time off for good behavior and pandemic-related early release).
-He still owes $26 million in restitution.
-He immediately starts doing podcast interviews and posting on social media.
-The tone is not apologetic.
+McFarland walks out of federal prison after ~4 years (good behavior + COVID release).
+Still owes $26 million in restitution.
+Does he lay low?
+Reflect?
+No. He immediately starts doing podcast interviews and posting on social media.
+The tone isn't apologetic.
 It's entrepreneurial.
-He has learned nothing.
-Or he has learned exactly the right thing, depending on your definition.
+This man has learned absolutely nothing.
+Or he's learned exactly the right thing.
+Depends on your definition of 'learning.'

 Billy McFarland Announces Fyre Festival II

-Less than one year after getting out of prison for defrauding people with Fyre Festival, Billy McFarland announces Fyre Festival II.
+Less than ONE YEAR after getting out of prison for defrauding people with Fyre Festival, Billy McFarland announces Fyre Festival II.
+I need you to read that sentence again.
 This is not satire.
-This actually happened.
-He announces it will take place in the Caribbean.
+This is not an SNL sketch.
+He actually did this.
+He says it'll be in the Caribbean.
 He starts selling tickets.
-The internet responds with a mixture of disbelief, outrage, and morbid curiosity.
-Some people actually buy tickets.
-Because of course they do.
+The internet collectively loses its mind — a mixture of disbelief, outrage, and morbid curiosity.
+And some people actually buy tickets.
+Of course they do.
+We deserve this.

 Fyre Festival II Tickets Go On Sale — $499 to $1,000,000+

-Fyre Festival II ticket prices are announced: $499 for general admission up to $1,099,999 for 'Odyssey Artist' packages.
-The million-dollar package promises a private island experience, yacht transfers, and artist meet-and-greets.
-The event is scheduled for a Caribbean island.
+Fyre Festival II ticket prices drop: $499 for general admission, all the way up to $1,099,999 for 'Odyssey Artist' packages.
+A million dollars.
+For a festival organized by a convicted fraudster who still owes $26M from the first one.
+The million-dollar package promises a private island, yacht transfers, artist meet-and-greets.
+No major artists have confirmed.
 Details remain vague.
-No major artists have confirmed.
-The logistics are unclear.
-Billy McFarland, who went to federal prison for selling tickets to an event that didn't exist, is selling tickets to another event.
+The logistics are 'unclear.'
+This man went to federal prison for selling tickets to something that didn't exist, and his play is to... sell tickets to something else.
 The human capacity for amnesia is the most renewable resource on earth.

 The Cast of Characters